 Read our article about integrating PPM and JIRA.

-When focusing on resource planning, you should avoid one thing.
+When focusing on resource management, you should avoid one thing.
 Do not take the detour via detailed scheduling by the project managers.
 There is a quicker way to arrive at a functional resource overview.
 Let the team leaders plan all their team members’ activities and projects.
 Aim for rough but on the other hand entirely complete planning.

 Struggling with resource planning?
 Our guide about resource planning in project management might help you out!